-Enrichment activities to further support pupils understanding of the world in which we live, respect for different cultures and beliefs and provides our pupils with opportunities to celebrate the different cultures we have within our own school community.
-We have established links and a correspondence with two schools in the Paris area which gives pupils in Year 4 the opportunity to write for a purpose.
+Enrichment activities further support pupils' understanding of the world in which we live, promote respect for different cultures and beliefs and provide our pupils with opportunities to celebrate the different cultures we have within our own school community.
+We have established links and a correspondence with two schools in the Paris area which give pupils in Year 4 the opportunity to write for a purpose.

 Planning is arranged into long, medium and short term units.
 Planning is used to set clear learning objectives and achievable goals, work is matched to pupils’ abilities, experience and interests to ensure continuity, progression and subject coverage throughout the school.
 Pupils have home access to an interactive resource to support the teaching and learning of French.

-Assessment and record keeping is an integral part of our teaching and learning.
-Children’s written work provide records/evidence of pupils’ achievements and progress which is subsequently reported to parents.
-At the end of the year pupil’s attainment is reported to parents based on whether they are working towards criteria for the expected standard, working at the expected standard or working at a greater depth within the expected standard.
+Assessment and record keeping are integral parts of our teaching and learning.
+Children’s written work provides records/evidence of pupils’ achievements and progress which is subsequently reported to parents.
+At the end of the year pupils' attainment is reported to parents based on whether they are working towards criteria for the expected standard, working at the expected standard or working at a greater depth within the expected standard.
 The French subject lead monitors the subject regularly through planning, book scrutiny and pupil discussion in order to ensure coverage and progression year on year.